ungeschneuer/applescript-calendar-copier-in-javascript/README.md

 The Calendar app needs to be active to allow changes, I put a command at the beginning of the script to launch the app but depending on your computer speed it may not be enough.
 Personally, I just never quit the thing.
 Sometimes, the changes don't show up directly in the UI.
 Just restart the app.

+## Automatic Daily Sync
+I also added my plist to the git.
+Move this to ~/Library/LaunchAgents/ and change your path to the script and also the time you want the script to run in the plist.
+Don't use leading zeros when setting the time.

+Then try ```$ launchctl load /path/to/plist/local.Marcel.SyncCalendar.plist``` and then ``` $ launchctl start local.Marcel.SyncCalendar ```